hauleth/hauleth/content/post/elixir-application.md

 ## Start phases

 Application configuration also allows you to define additional pieces of code to be run after your application started.
-For example imagine situation when you want to send Slack notification that given node started and is ready to work.
+For example, imagine situation when you want to send Slack notification that given node started and is ready to work.
 You can do it via temporary task in `Supervisor.init/2` by defining child list
 like: